ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 Next, create a sequential stack of layers using nn.Sequential.

 The network consists of:
-* A fully connected (Linear) layer with 96 nodes, followed by the Tanh activation function.
+* A fully-connected (Linear) layer with 96 nodes, followed by the Tanh activation function.
 * A Dropout layer with a 20% dropout rate to prevent overfitting.
-* A second Linear layer with 256 nodes, followed by the Sigmoid activation function.
+* A second Linear layer, with 256 nodes, followed by the Sigmoid activation function.
-* Another Dropout layer that removes 20% of the nodes.
+* Another Dropout layer, that removes 20% of the nodes.
-* A final Linear layer with 10 nodes (matching the number of classes in the dataset), followed by a Softmax activation function that outputs class probabilities.
+* A final Linear layer, with 10 nodes (matching the number of classes in the dataset), followed by a Softmax activation function that outputs class probabilities.

 2. **forward** method